Reporting: Responding to Allegations of Abuse

 To create a safe environment:

 Install cameras and mirrors to adequately monitor the physical space or designate a single-entry point to minimize unauthorized entry or exit.
 Monitor and observe spaces without clear sight lines.
-Reduce entry and exits, for both off-site personnel and children, in order to clarify expectations and make monitoring easier.
+Reduce access points for staff, visitors, and children in order to clarify expectations and make monitoring easier.

 Implement additional signage to guide children away from off-limits areas and conduct periodic security checks at locations with public access.
 Designate and clearly mark spaces children should not access.
 Continue to monitor these spaces to ensure children and adults are following signage.

 Monitor all social media and electronic communication between staff and children.
-YSO-specific social media policies should be implemented to govern this type of interactions with elements and strategies focused on visibility to parents, transparency, and accountability.
+YSO-specific social media policies should be implemented to govern these types of interactions with elements and strategies focused on visibility to parents, transparency, and accountability.
 Continue to supervise and monitor this type of communication to ensure that it is conducted in accordance with the Code of Conduct and other safety policies.

 Ensure staff and volunteers participating in off-site activities adhere to policies on transportation and overnight activities.
 Train and confirm staff, parents and volunteers understand and follow policies for off-site activities.
 Supervise behaviors of staff and volunteers during off-site activities.